CESSProject/data-store-sidecar/docs/tutorial.md

 ## Introduction

-Data store pallet realizes the features of recording and management of stored data.
-It implements functions related to meta-data such as _store_, _retrieve_, _replace_, _delete_ and _edit_, _query_.
-This is a regular-spec Pallet, and any Substrate Node can easily import it and get the above features.
-Generally speaking, if you want to get a complete data storage service, in addition to integrating this module, you also need to use the **Custom-built Storage Sidecar**, which is under development.

-After the data store pallet is complete, we next implement the data store sidecar.
+After the [data store pallet](https://github.com/CESSProject/data-store-pallet) is complete, we next implement the data store sidecar.
 Their workflow can be clearly seen from the diagram below.

-The data store sidecar inherits the function of the substrate sidecar, which is to provide the Rest API with the blockchain network developed based on substrate.
-Of course, if the network's Runtime integrates the data store pallet, we can call it.
+The data store sidecar inherits the function of the substrate sidecar, which is to provide the Rest API with the blockchain network based on substrate.
+Of course, we can call those related functions if the network's Runtime integrates the data store pallet.

 In addition to this, we also embedded the CESS storage service API in the data store sidecar.
 That is to say, we can directly use the API of the data store sidecar to connect to the CESS storage service.